lee1903/image-scraper/README.md

 - nightmare
 - request

-Creates a hyponym tree based on the keyword entered, then scrapes images from google based on each node in the hyponym tree.
+Generates a hyponym tree based on the keyword entered, then scrapes images from google based on each node in the hyponym tree.

 Simple usage

 ```
-python wordnet.py keyword
+python wordnet.py yourkeyword
 ```